Difference between Lease vs Rent

 What does it mean to “lease out” something?

-A lease is a legal contract binding two parties obligatory to each other under the terms and conditions mentioned in the contract.
-The contract is made to rent an asset which may include things like machinery, a building, or a piece of land.
+A lease is a legal contract between two parties with the terms and conditions.
 The contract addresses the two opposite parties as “lessor” and “lessee”.
-The owner of the asset is referred to as lessor while the user of that asset is referred to as lessee.
+The owner of the asset is referred to as lessor while the user of that asset is referred to as a lessee.

 Let’s take a simple example to make this concrete.